Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

 #### Domains and Tenant

-If your domain is "contoso.com".
-Then tenant is "contoso.onmicrosoft.com".
+You can retrieve your AAD domain / tenant ID by going to the [Azure portal](https://portal.azure.com/) and clicking 'Azure Active Directory'.
+An example domain is "contoso.onmicrosoft.com".

 #### Client ID